 All new undergraduate students are completing Golden Bear Advising and Golden Bear Prep.
 By completing these modules during the summer, students will know what to expect when they arrive and have a familiarity with the campus and its resources.
 They also will have connected with their academic adviser and be ready to enroll in classes.

-- How will the Golden Bear Experience affect me as a member of the Berkeley community?add
+How will the Golden Bear Experience affect me as a member of the Berkeley community?

 We have 9,000+ new students who will be transitioning to campus during those times!
 Note: A small number of students that participate in pre-approved programs will be able to move in on a day prior to the general Move-In.